swcarpentry/shell-novice/episodes/03-create.md

 Let's move `quotes.txt` into the current working directory.
 We use `mv` once again,
-but this time we'll just use the name of a directory as the second parameter to tell `mv` that we want to keep the filename, but put the file somewhere new.
+but this time we'll just use the name of a directory as the second argument to tell `mv` that we want to keep the filename, but put the file somewhere new.
 (This is why the command is called "move".)